numixproject/elegance-colors/README.md

 ### Troubleshooting

-If you have installed the user-theme extension from the [GNOME Shell Extensions](http://extensions.gnome.org) website, you might need to run the following command before elegance-colors can work,

-`elegance-colors fix`

 It is recommended to stop any previous instances of elegance-colors when updating to a new version.
 You can kill running processes of elegance-colors with the command,

 `killall elegance-colors`